 You’ll also want to have the technician check your furnace filter during the repair visit; if it’s gotten wet, the filter will need to be replaced.

 4. Water Intrusion

 Your system’s ventilation is responsible for letting in fresh air from outside.
 Any vents to the outdoors may suffer from leaks (such as roof leaks around vent exhaust pipes) or from condensation that causes a drip, which can look just like a leak in some cases.

 Another possible way water can get into your HVAC system is groundwater or floodwater intrusion.
 Groundwater intrusion is a particularly relevant issue since the water table may be higher in winter.
 If you have buried ductwork and it’s not watertight, groundwater may start to fill up the ducts.
 You may need to improve the drainage around your home to fix this problem.

 Professional repair is the only way to ensure the safety and efficiency of your furnace over time.
-Contact JW Heating and Air immediately if you suspect your furnace has a cracked heat exchanger.
+Contact JW Plumbing, Heating and Air immediately if you suspect your furnace has a cracked heat exchanger.